wandb/docs/docs/guides/hosting/self-managed/bare-metal.md

 The recommended installation method is via the official W&B Helm chart.
 Please follow [this section](../operator#deploy-wb-with-helm-cli) to deploy the W&B Server application.

-### Openshift
+### OpenShift

-W&B supports operating from within an [Openshift kubernetes cluster](https://www.redhat.com/en/technologies/cloud-computing/openshift).
+W&B supports operating from within an [OpenShift Kubernetes cluster](https://www.redhat.com/en/technologies/cloud-computing/openshift).
 The recommended installation method is via the official W&B Helm chart.
-Please follow this section to deploy the W&B Server application.
+Please follow this section to deploy the W&B Server.

 #### Run the container as an un-privileged user